Museums in Sydney

 The Sydney Jewish Museum is a short walk from Kings Cross train station.

 The Hyde Park Barracks Museum, one of Australia’s 11 World Heritage-listed convict sites.
 Also on Macquarie Street is the State Library of NSW, which has beautiful maps documenting early European exploration.

 Near Circular Quay is the Museum of Sydney, which is built on the site of the first Government House.
 You’ll see remains of governor Arthur Phillip’s official residence in the forecourt and foyer.
 The family friendly Rocks Discovery Museum tells the story of The Rocks from pre-European days to the present.

-The Powerhouse Museum, near Darling Harbour, focuses on applied arts and sciences, with plenty of interactive experiences.
-Always popular is the Australian National Maritime Museum, also at Darling Harbour, where you can explore a tall ship or submarine and browse galleries of maritime memorabilia.
+The Darling Harbour, focuses on applied arts and sciences, with plenty of interactive experiences.
+Always popular is the Australian National Maritime Museum, also at Darling Harbour, where you can explore a tall ship or submarine and browse galleries of maritime memorabilia., near